 Check the Air Vents around your house

-After having your HVAC system off like most people do during the early fall months, it’s important to check all of the air vents around your house before kicking on your system for the winter.
+After having your HVAC system off as most people do during the early fall months, it’s important to check all of the air vents around your house before kicking on your system for the winter.

 It’s easy to not think about, but covering up your air vents in your home can drastically reduce the energy efficiency of your system.
-Blocking intake vents puts strain on your system and covering where the air blows out means your room isn’t getting the heating it should.
+Blocking intake vents puts a strain on your system and covering where the air blows out means your room isn’t getting the heating it should.